kosua20/Rendu/README.md

 I would like to add some additional features to Rendu in the near future, mainly to get a better grasp of some techniques and allow for more experimentations.

+- Screen-space reflections and shadows (raymarching against the depth buffer).
-- Local light probes using parallax correction.
+- Local light probes with regions.
 - Temporal Antialiasing with reprojection and clamping.
-- Screen-space reflections and shadows (raymarching against the depth buffer).
 - Particle effects (updated on the GPU).
 - Volumetric effects, such as godrays and lit fog.
 - Support interesting controllers (MIDI controllers, PS4 light bar and touchpad,...)